anuragiiits/Topcoder-Challenge-API-Wrapper/README.md

     "topcoder-challenge-api-wrapper": "../path/to/topcoder-challenge-api-wrapper"
     ```

-2. Create an instance of this wrapper with any one of the approaches listed below, depending on your use case
+2. Create an instance of this wrapper with any one of the approaches listed below, depending on your use case.
+Define `config` with `'CHALLENGE_API_URL'` and other necessary keys depending on the use cases as below:

     **M2M Authentication Configuration:**